timschmidt/hyperreal/README.md

 - Some computations are intentionally lazy and may run for a long time if you request difficult values at high precision.
 - `Real::abort` can be used to attach an external stop signal to long-running evaluation.
-- Public APIs are being tightened so exact facts and planner-only facts stay separate; this matters for both correctness and WASM stack-safety work.
+- Public structural APIs expose conservative numeric facts without exposing private evaluator internals.
+- Planner-only evaluator facts remain private; downstream crates should use `structural_facts`, `exact_rational`, `refine_sign_until`, and `sign_until`.